CrowdStrike/psfalcon/README.md

   -Settings [Hashtable]
     A hashtable defining policy settings

-  Endpoint   :
-  Permission :
+An array containing multiple policies to update using a single request Endpoint   : PATCH /policy/entities/device-control/v1 Permission : device-control-policies:write

   -Array [Array] <Required>
-    An array containing multiple policies to update using a single request
+    One or more hashtables of policy properties
 ```
 ### Get-FalconDeviceControlPolicy
 ```
 Search for Device Control Policies in your environment by providing an FQL filter and paging details.
-Returns a set of Device Control Policy IDs which match the filter criteria
-  Endpoint   : GET /policy/queries/device-control/v1
-  Permission : device-control-policies:read
+Returns a set of Device Control Policy IDs which match the filter criteria Endpoint   : GET /policy/queries/device-control/v1 Permission : device-control-policies:read